DFE-Digital/register-early-career-teachers-public/app/views/api/guidance/guidance_for_lead_providers/update_participant_data.md

 When an update is received:

 * participant records are refreshed in the API
-* providers will be able to check for changes by querying the `participant_id_changes` filter on a participant's record
+* providers will be able to check for changes by querying the `updated_at` filter on a participant's record
 * they should then update their records before submitting declarations
 * corresponding funding and declaration logic is applied automatically
 * the `updated_since` filter will include the record for subsequent `GET /participants` queries